pete-otaqui/carousel-project/README.md

 higher specificty, or too use CSS Custom Properties (css variables) to control the styling.
 See the "documentation" project for morre information and an example.

+## Pixabay Carousel

+As well as a low-level carousel, this repository also provides a `PixabayCarousel` component, which automatically searches Pixabay for a given query and displays the results.
+An example is given in the "documentation" project.